BA-Japan Airlines joint business cleared

 * Key shareholder Etihad abandons talks with TUI on leisure airline

-LONDON British Airways-owner IAG said its joint business with Japan Airlines had received competition clearance, allowing the pair to cooperate commercially on flights between Europe and Japan.
+LONDON British Airways-owner IAG (ICAG.L) said its joint business with Japan Airlines JAPACI.UL had received competition clearance, allowing the pair to cooperate commercially on flights between Europe and Japan.

-IAG (ICAG.L), formed by the merger of BA and Iberia, on Friday said the Japanese Ministry of Land, Infrastructure, Transport and Tourism MLIT.L had formally approved Japan Airlines' JAPACI.UL application seeking anti-trust immunity to co-operate on flights with British Airways BA.L.
+IAG, formed by the merger of BA and Iberia, on Friday said the Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) had formally approved Japan Airlines' application seeking anti-trust immunity to co-operate on flights with British Airways (BA).

 "BA has been flying to Japan for more than 60 years and this new agreement will strengthen our ties to the world's third largest economy and further enhance our relationship with JAL," said IAG's Chief Executive Willie Walsh.